googlearchive/easygoogle/README.md

         </intent-filter>
     </service>

-Then implement a class called `MyMessageService` that extends `EasyMessageService`.
+Then implement a class called `MessageReceiverService` that extends `EasyMessageService`.
 Below is one example of such a class:

-  public class MyMessageService extends EasyMessageService {
+  public class MessageReceiverService extends EasyMessageService {

     @Override
     public void onMessageReceived(String from, Bundle data) {